jamesmcroft/everyday-prompts/Content-Writing.md

 - Elements: Include people working together, a graph showing growth, and a laptop with social media icons.
 - Color: Azure blue and white.
 ```

+> [!IMPORTANT]
+> This prompt can only be used with LLM tools that support image generation capabilities with DALL-E or similar models.
+These include Microsoft Copilot and ChatGPT among others.